nicolas-guichard/RVGL-Companion/README.md

  * Distribution method yet to choose

 ## How to build
- Using Qt Creator with adequate Qt libs: import, build*, run**!
+ Using Qt Creator with adequate Qt libs: import, build, run!

- *Building for Windows requires 7za.exe to be put in win32/<target_arch>/ **Runing on Linux requires p7zip
+ Building for Windows requires 7za.exe to be put in win32/(i386|x64)/

+ Runing on Linux requires p7zip.

 ## Contributing
  Please do!
-Everything is welcome, from ideas to implementations
+Everything is welcome, from ideas to implementations.

 ## rvgl: scheme definition
  * `rvgl:run?opt1&opt2=arg&opt3` → runs `rvgl <default options> -opt1 -opt2 arg -opt3`